argel6767/PeakPerformance/docs/developer/continuous_integration.md

-I'll create documentation for your project's CI workflow using the same formatting style as your existing documentation.
-This will explain how GitHub Actions detects changes to either the backend or frontend directories, then builds and tests the relevant section.

 # Continuous Integration with GitHub Actions

 This documentation explains how the PeakPerformance CI pipeline automatically builds and tests code changes using GitHub Actions.